List of The Bear characters: Uncle Lee

 Not biologically related, Lee Lane was in business with "Pop" Berzatto and Uncle Jimmy.
 They had a company called KBL Electric (Kalinowski–Berzatto–Lane).
-Lee later became Donna's on-again, off-again boyfriend.
+Lee seemingly later became Donna's on-again, off-again boyfriend.
 On separate occasions, when someone mentioned "Uncle Lee," both Mikey and Carmy immediately said, "That's not our uncle."
 Cousin Stevie described Lee to Syd as "a man I've met nine times, and I still don't know who he is."
 Lee has attempted to ingratiate himself with the clan but has "failed miserably."
 Lee is played by Bob Odenkirk.
+Guest star Odenkirk, a Chicago native, appears in "Fishes", "Bears", and "The Original Beef of Chicagoland".
+Critic Alan Sepinwall called the single scene that Odenkirk and White shared in "Bears" a "spectacular little duet."

+In the episode "Fishes," Lee reacts to a mention of bears by listing "85?
+41?
+63?" (which were championship seasons for the Chicago Bears).
+When redirected with the comment "animal," he replies "Oh, Mongo," meaning Steve McMichael, an American football player who was a defensive tackle for the Chicago Bears in 191 games from 1981–1993.
+Michelle replied that she doesn't know what baseball player he's talking about, at which remark Lee scoffs and sighs in aggravation, and mutters, "Oh, God.
+These holidays are exhausting."
+Odenkirk co-created, with Robert Smigel, the series of Saturday Night Live sketches that popularized the catchphrase "Da Bears!" in a specific rendering of the Chicago accent.
+Vulture recapper Marah Eakin wrote, "I like to imagine Uncle Lee existing in the same universe as Bill Swerski's Super Fans."

 Uncle Computer

-The Computer, government name Nicholas Marshall, is called "Uncle Computer" by both Richie and Chuckie (Paulie James).
+The Computer, government name Nicholas Marshall, is called "Uncle Computer" by both Richie and Chuckie.
 Marshall is a "math wizard who literally 'computes' where the restaurant is overspending."
 Computer dresses in Las Vegas Raiders gear.
 Sugar has known him her whole life.
 He coached Mikey's Little League team.
 He is nice to Pete.
 The Computer is played by Brian Koppelman.
 BuzzFeed commented in 2025, that Computer is often "perfectly aggravating...[and] kind of makes you want to throw your phone at the screen, which means Koppelman did his job."

-The "Tonnato" jagoffs

-In the season-four episode "Tonnato," Carmy visited his mother's house for the first time in years, and they looked at old pictures together.
-She pointed out Uncle Dan and Uncle John, but Carmy had no memory of them, and DD declared that they were "jagoffs."
-There was also an Aunt Carrie ("also a jagoff"), who Carmy did vaguely recall, when prompted with a photo.

-Matriarchs (?)

-Nonna

-In episode nine of season two, "Omelette," a scene in the restaurant office shows that a recipe for "Giardiniera by Nonna" has been written on several index cards taped to the bookshelf.
-Giardiniera, from the Italian for "gardener," is a dish topped with chopped veg, such as a "pickled condiment" often made with cauliflower, carrots, celery, and vinegar that tops Italian beef sandwiches.
-Nonna means grandmother.

-Gina

-Donna mentioned a character named Gina when telling Mikey's birth story in the episode "Ice Chips": "Was I excited?
-You bet.
-I couldn't...I wanted a baby so bad.
-You know?
-I wanted someone to love me the way I had seen.
-You know, all those smug mothers down at the Jewel, blocking the aisle with their strollers.
-Do you know what Gina said to me.
-Gina fucking said to me...she looked down at my stomach...she says to me, 'You know, Donna, there are lots of good Chinese babies, honey.'
-I mean, can you imagine?
-Can you imagine she said that to me?
-The joke was on her, God rest her soul.
-I was two months gone with Michael at the time.
-Fucking bitch."

-Donna's mom

-In "Ice Chips," Sugar said she did not remember her maternal grandmother, Donna's mother.
-Donna replied, "You don't want to."